cisco/mindmeld/docs/source/define_the_hierarchy.rst

     :width: 600px
     :align: center

-The following sections of the quickstart will describe how to introduce training data to the defined directories in order to build machine learning models to parse and understand user requests, as shown above.
+The following sections of the step-by-step guide will describe how to introduce training data to the defined directories in order to build machine learning models to parse and understand user requests, as shown above.